AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/setstreamposition2.md

 ---
 title: 'set_stream_position/2'
+group: Input Output
 predicates:
- - 'set_stream_position/2' : seek to a new position in a stream
+- {sig: 'set_stream_position/2', desc: 'seek to a new position in a stream'}
 ---
 `set_stream_position/2` — seek to a new position in a stream